 Your information will be used by SOAR solely for the purposes of the loan program.
 Among other things, this means that your information may be used in connection with a sale or transfer of your loan, or other transactions involving the loan.
 We may also follow-up with loan recipients to learn about their customer experience or through customer satisfaction surveys.
 If an applicant does not receive a loan, we may retain information on file to notify you about changes in eligibility or new products offered.

 If each business is a separate legal entity, has a separate tax ID and all businesses combined employ 50 or fewer full-time equivalent (FTE) employees, then you can apply for each of the businesses.
 Each business must meet all eligibility requirements.

 Yes, you can apply to another participating community lender if you match with multiple participating lenders.
 HOWEVER, please be aware that the approval parameters for the participating lenders are largely identical.
 Moreover, we ask that you do not apply to a second community lender unless your loan has been rejected by the first lender.

 NO, THIS IS NOT A FORGIVABLE LOAN.
 Please note, this program is not associated with the federal Paycheck Protection Program (PPP) or any other SBA program.
-The borrower will need to pay back the full amount of the loan with interest over a 5- or 6-year term.
+The borrower will need to pay back the full amount of the loan with interest over a 5-year term.

 If you do not make a loan payment on time, you may be assessed a late fee by the participating lender per its applicable policies.
 A failure to pay also can result in the loan being declared in default and the lender’s exercise of its default remedies under the loan documents.
 Please review the full terms of your loan agreement for additional details regarding default.